It’s been a long day and you’re exhausted. All you want is for the kids to go to bed so you can have some quiet time …and then maybe get some sleep!

 Unfortunately, when their kids were first diagnosed with challenges, the kind of support that would have helped them was not available.
 This is what inspired them to co-found ImpactADHD® (now ImpactParents), as they recognized a huge need for practical support that makes a real difference for parents.
 They hope that no parent ever has to raise their complex kids alone – not when they know they can do something to help!

 Q. My child has not been diagnosed with ADD or ADHD.
 Can I still attend?

 A: Sure!
 We welcome parents of what we like to call “complex” kids – children with ADHD or related challenges.
 70% of kids with ADHD have a number of different co-existing issues, and these strategies work for all of them.
 So whether ADHD is suspected, diagnosed, or not even likely, if you have a “complex” kid, you probably know what we mean – and this is definitely for you.

 Q. If I don’t find this useful, is there a guarantee?

 A: Yes, we offer a no risk guarantee.
-If, after the program you don’t feel like you have gotten value from it, let us know within 30 days of the program end, at TheTeam@ImpactADHD.com and your money will be cheerfully refunded.
+If, after the program, you don’t feel like you have gotten value from it, let us know within 30 days of the program end at TheTeam@ImpactParents.com and your money will be refunded.
 Every penny.